osohq/oso/docs/content/python/new-roles/examples.md

     linenos=true
 >}}

-The `identifier:action_name` string is used to identify actions on other resources when specifying a permission on a role. `identifier` is the second argument to the `resource` definition.
+As with implied roles, the `identifier:action_name` string is used to identify actions on other resources when specifying a permission on a role. `identifier` is the second argument to the `resource` definition.